Understanding Tax & Property

 Annual Tax on Enveloped Dwellings (ATED)

-There are certain NNPs that may not be required to pay the ATED such as:
+There are certain NNPs which may not be required to pay the ATED, such as:

 • property development, investment rental and trading businesses;